AI for Drug Discovery, Science for Better Lives!

 Hey there!
-I’m currently a second-year Ph.D. student in Computer Science and Technology at Tongji University, supervised by Prof. Guang Chen, the head of the Robotics & Embodied AI Lab.
-My research focuses on AI for drug discovery, with specific interests in (1) structure-based molecular generation, (2) generative models, and (3) reinforcement learning.
+I’m currently a third-year Ph.D. student in Computer Science and Technology at Tongji University, supervised by Prof. Guang Chen, the head of the Generalist Embodied AI Lab.
+My research focuses on AI4Science, with specific interests in (1) drug discovery, (2) generative models, and (3) reinforcement learning.

 📣 News